tfeldmann/organize/docs/page/config.rst

 - ``{basedir.parent}`` -- the full path to the base folder's parent

 and any other property of the python ``pathlib.Path`` (`official documentation <https://docs.python.org/3/library/pathlib.html#methods-and-properties>`_) object.

+Additionally filters may return information about the file.
+The regular expressio